 Focus on the data that has a direct correlation to your goal.

 Create and keep an inventory of your contents | 4

 By all, I mean ALL.
 Create a content hub or an inventory sheet that houses or lists all of your contents.

 - Guest posts

 - Images – in any formats

-At Social Success Marketing, we use Excel and OneNote for the list.
-For the image, my team uses Google Photos and DropBox.
+At Social Success Marketing, we use Excel as our inventory sheet.
+And for visual contents, we use a cloud drive.
 Use what works best for you.

-~ Did you spell-check and grammar-check it?
-I use Grammarly for this.
+- Did you spellcheck and grammar-check it?
+There are grammar tools out there.
+I use one.
 I have to.
-English is not my second language; it is my fourth language, so you bet I have to do grammar-check multiple times!
-It’s not perfect still regardless of the number of revisions, but it’s still worthwhile to invest in a tool like that.
+English is not my second language.
+It is my fourth language.
+So you bet I have to do grammar-check multiple times!
+A few slip through the grammar cracks still, but I try.

 What do you YOU do to increase traffic to your site?

 Also, don’t forget that we have the last part of this two-part series on how to grow traffic using social media here.